Pollinators in Africa

 Venue

-Arusha International Conference Center (AICC)
+Arusha International Conference Centre (AICC)

 Centrally located in the heart of Arusha, Tanzania.
 A world-class venue with state-of-the-art facilities for international conferences and events.